 Each post-processor has to be developed to work for both the CAM program you’re working with and the machine you’re using.

-If you’re not using a program that has a post-processor especially for the milling machine you can use a generic one that exports in mm/arcs.
+If you’re not using a program that has a post-processor especially for the milling machine, you can try using a generic one that exports in mm/arcs.
 Note that the milling machine uses the G55 coordinate system, which may not be the default for your CAM.
+(Please note we are not able to test all third party applications available on the market at this time.)

 Using CAD and CAM Together